mehilshah/mehilshah.github.io/_news/announcement_3.md

 ---
 layout: post
-date: January 2024
+date: June 2024
 inline: true
 related_posts: false
 ---

-I submitted two papers to EMSE on Deep Learning Bug Reproducibility and Deep Learning Bug Localization, one as first author and the other as second author.
-Preprints for both papers will be available soon.
+Will be serving as the Web Chair for the *SANER 2025*.
+Thanks to Prof. Foutse Khomh, Prof. Mohammad Hamdaqa and Prof. Masud Rahman for the opportunity!